 Spray Paint Recessed Light Trim in the Living Room

-Don’t forget to lay down an old sheet or drop cloth before painting.
+Don’t forget to lay down an old sheet or drop cloth before you paint recessed light trim.

 Also, when using spray paint it is best to do it outside & save your lungs & the air inside your home from the strong paint smell!

-For our living room lights all we had to so is pull out the black insert part, spray paint it, & pop it back in after it dried.
+For our living room recessed lights all we had to do was to take out the light bulbs, pull out the black insert part, spray paint it, & pop it back in after it dried.

 The recessed lights look SO much better now painted white to match our living room ceiling!